 I would like to know what they did too

-Currently: mid-thigh length (47") Next Goal: Knee length Final Goal: terminal length
+Currently: lower thigh (tips brushing knees) Next Goal: Knee length Final Goal: Terminal length

 I was born in 1977 and we went to sauna once a week and washed our hair then, me, my sister and our mother.
 My memory might fail me, but I think we only used shampoo, not conditioner.
 Sorry I'm of no help, non of us had long hair and I was so little I hardly remember anything, but wanted to share my memories.